benjaminparry/benjamin.parry.is/source/writing/2024-09-18-weeknotes-more-like-weaknotes.md

 ## Weeknotes are dead, long live cycles

-My current thinking is to write under the category of cycles.
+My current thinking is to collect content under [cycles](/collecting/cycles/).
 But why cycles?

 - Cycles to refocus my attention on seasonal writing.
 Inspired somewhat from the 72 micro-seasons of Japan, a collection of poetic seasons observing the micro changes of Japan’s natural environment.
 I appreciate how this calendar is led by natural changes around us.
 I hope that my own writing will become more attuned to my own sense of place and be reflected in its cadence.
 - Cycles to focus on gardening; organic and digital.